 6.9 The Council remains committed to delivering a more prosperous Borough and recognises that only by delivering higher rates of economic growth, whilst improving opportunities and the quality of life for residents, will the Borough's future be secured and sustained.
 The audit work for 2019/20 included a review of the LSP Growth Programme forecasting and governance framework.
 An adequate opinion was provided for both the control environment and compliance with the controls identified.
-The 2021/22 plan includes provision to provide assurance regarding the governance arrangements in place to monitor and deliver the Darwen Town Deal if the Council's funding bid is successful.
+The 2022/23 plan includes provision to provide assurance regarding the governance arrangements in place to monitor and deliver the Darwen Town Deal.